PowershellJunkie/Office365Tools/README.md

 # Office365Tools
 This repository is for all of my Powershell Active Directory tools.
 If you like them, great!
 If not and I suck, thanks for stopping by!
-Also, you may notice I don't do the typical <# .Synopsis, .Purpose, .General-Self-Wanking #> that other Powershell guys do.
-And, more importantly, I never will.
-Here's my view:
-Should code be commented?
-Yes!
-Absolutely!
-Should you use the comments of your code to jerk yourself off and clutter up the purpose of the code in the first place?
-No.
-If you have to pat yourself on the back inside your code, you objectively suck.
-Seriously.
-Should you use the comments of your code as if you're instructing a monkey on how not to be a monkey any longer?
-Yes.
-Should you over complicate everything up to and including your instructions?
-No.
-And, further, if you are among the many who insist on doing this.
-Stop it.
-No, seriously:
-STOP.
-IT.
-Clean code.
-Code that works.
-Clean comments.
-Comments that help.